dorian-pltr/entreprise-connect-back/README.md

 ## API Endpoints

-- `GET /api/entreprises`: Retrieve a list of companies.
+- `GET /api/entreprises`: Retrieve a list of entreprises.
 You can use query parameters to filter results:
-    - `name`: Search for companies by name.
+    - `name`: Search for entreprises by name.
     - `page`: Specify the page number for pagination.